The Association for Frontotemporal Degeneration

 What are the organization's key strategies for making this happen?

-As we work towards the goals established in our 2022-2025 Strategic Plan, AFTD will continue our support of research studies to accelerate FTD biomarker discovery and therapeutic development through our Pilot Grants initiative, Holloway Postdoctoral Fellowship awards, and grants made with partnering organizations, such as the Alzheimer’s Drug Discovery Foundation (ADDF) and Target ALS.
+As guided by our 2022-2025 Strategic Plan, AFTD seeks to accelerate FTD biomarker discovery and therapeutic development through our Pilot Grants initiative, Holloway Postdoctoral Fellowship awards, and grants made with partnering organizations, such as the Alzheimers Drug Discovery Foundation (ADDF), Target ALS, and the ALS Association.
 These strategic collaborations bring together academics, industry professionals, and other nonprofit organizations to develop effective tools and therapies for all types of dementias.

 Our staff will strengthen collaborations with a growing number of partners to educate healthcare professionals about FTD to advance accurate diagnosis and effective care management strategies.
-Working with FTD experts, AFTD will further develop and present educational webinars to address the spectrum of disorders, present care strategies, and share emerging research with our audience that includes persons diagnosed, caregivers, and healthcare professionals.
-We will hold our annual Education Conference in person and virtually in May 2023, bringing together people living with an FTD diagnosis, caregivers, staff, volunteers, healthcare professionals, and industry leaders to comprehensively discuss FTD-related topics
+Working with FTD experts, AFTD creates educational webinars to address the spectrum of disorders, present care strategies, and share emerging research with our audience that includes persons diagnosed, care partners, and healthcare professionals.
+Our annual Education Conference, held as a hybrid event, will bring together people living with an FTD diagnosis, care partners, staff, volunteers, healthcare professionals, and industry leaders to comprehensively discuss FTD-related topics.

 What are the organization's capabilities for doing this?

-Based in King of Prussia, Pennsylvania, AFTD’s 44.5 FTE employees work closely with an extensive network of more than 270 volunteers to raise support for and awareness of people living with FTD throughout the United States.
-Volunteers regularly perform community outreach, representing the organization at healthcare conferences and informal gatherings, conduct media interviews, and engage with clinicians and medical professionals to raise awareness about caring for individuals with FTD.
-Every year, hundreds of volunteers hold a variety of fundraising events in their own communities and in support of AFTD’s mission.
+Based in King of Prussia, Pennsylvania, AFTDs staff of nearly 50 professionals works closely with an extensive network of volunteers to raise support for and awareness of people living with FTD throughout the United States.
+Volunteers regularly engage with key stakeholders and healthcare professionals in their communities by representing AFTD at healthcare conferences and informal gatherings, participating in media interviews, and conducting outreach to raise awareness and funds in support of AFTDs mission.
+Every year, hundreds of volunteers hold a variety of fundraising events in their own communities and in support of AFTDs mission.

-AFTD works with an all-volunteer Medical Advisory Council of 23 experts from among the foremost leaders in FTD research and clinical care.
-We collaborate closely with and provide crucial technical support to members of the ALLFTD clinical network, which is an integrated group of academic medical centers dedicated to FTD clinical research, and partner closely with leading patient advocacy organizations focused on Alzheimer’s Disease, ALS, Parkinson’s, and other neurodegenerative conditions to raise awareness and promote research to improve the quality of life for all who are affected by FTD and related disorders.
+AFTD works with an all-volunteer Medical Advisory Council comprised of experts from among the foremost leaders in FTD research and clinical care.
+We collaborate closely with and provide crucial technical support to members of the ALLFTD clinical network, which is an integrated group of academic medical centers dedicated to FTD clinical research, and partner closely with leading patient advocacy organizations focused on Alzheimers Disease, ALS, Parkinsons, and other neurodegenerative conditions to raise awareness and promote research to improve the quality of life for all who are affected by FTD and related disorders.

 In collaboration with our partners at the Bluefield Project to Cure FTD, AFTD oversees the FTD Disorders Registry, providing a safe and secure environment for persons directly impacted to share their unique perspective of living with the disease.
 Information shared with the registry is vital to shaping research and clinical trials, and helps people learn about ongoing or upcoming trials that they may qualify to join.